This article may contain compensated links. Please read disclaimer for more info.

 With a fascinating history, beautiful architecture, and a busy agenda of exhibitions, fairs, and festivals, it is impossible not to have a great time in Paris!

-The list of top things to do in Paris includes the Eiffel Tower, the Louvre Museum, the Tuileries Garden, Montmartre, or Ile de la Cité but believe us when we say that the city has much more to offer apart from the main tourist sights.
+The list of top things to do in Paris includes the Eiffel Tower, the Louvre Museum, the Tuileries Garden, Montmartre, or Ile de la Cité, but believe us when we say that the city has much more to offer apart from the main tourist sights.

 Where to stay in Paris:

-- Budget: Le Robinet d’Or
+- Le Robinet d’Or (budget)

-- Mid-range: Hotel La Lanterne
+- Hotel La Lanterne (mid-range)

-- Luxury: Le Meurice
+- Le Meurice (luxury)

 - Best Districts to Say in Paris

-2. Strasbourg
+2. Nice

 Nice is another of the most beautiful cities France has to offer in the south.
 The capital of the French Riviera is a great destination all year round: a buzzing sea city in the summer and a relaxing sunny place for a winter break in France.

 One of the loveliest cities in Europe, we recommend spending at least 2 days in Nice, visiting its beautiful Baroque architecture, colorful markets, pretty beaches, and interesting museums.
+The list of top things to do in Nice includes Old Nice, the iconic Promenade des Anglais with the Negresco Hotel, and the Musée Matisse.

 Where to stay in Nice:

-- Budget: Hotel Durante
+- Hotel Durante (budget)

-- Mid Range: Palais Saleya Boutique Hotel
+- Palais Saleya Boutique Hotel (mid-range)

-- Luxury: Hotel Negresco
+- Hotel Negresco (luxury)

 - Best hotels in Nice with a pool

-6. Lyon
+4. Lyon

 Lyon is also the food capital of France.
-In 1935, French food critic Curnonsky dubbed the Prince of Gastronomy, described the city of Lyon as the “world capital of gastronomy,” so if you ever find yourself in Lyon, you must learn about its local dishes and, of course, try them!
+In 1935, French food critic Curnonsky, dubbed the Prince of Gastronomy, described the city of Lyon as the “world capital of gastronomy,” so if you ever find yourself in Lyon, you must learn about its local dishes and, of course, try them!

 With 2 days in Lyon, you can visit most of the main sights in the city.
-Add a couple of days more and explore the surroundings on day trips from Lyon.
-The list of top things to do in Lyon includes the Fourvière Hill for the Basilica and beautiful panoramic views of the city, the Vieux Lyon — the city’s historical center and its beating heart —, the Lumière Museum, and the Presqu’Ile (Lyon’s river-bound peninsula) for more beautiful architecture and some good shopping.
+The list of top things to do in Lyon includes the Fourvière Hill for the Basilica and beautiful panoramic views of the city, Vieux Lyon — the city’s historical center and its beating heart —, the Lumière Museum, and the Presqu’Ile (Lyon’s river-bound peninsula) for more beautiful architecture and good shopping.
 The Traboules are unique to Vieux Lyon, so while you are there, don’t forget to explore a couple of them!

 Where to stay in Lyon:

-- Budget: Hotel Le Lumière
+- Hotel Le Lumière (budget)

-- Mid-range: Hotel des Artistes
+- Hotel des Artistes (mid-range)

-- Luxury: Intercontinental Lyon – Hotel Dieu
+- Intercontinental Lyon – Hotel Dieu (luxury)

 - Best hotels in Lyon